-We proudly serve East Amherst, Buffalo, Clarence, nearby areas such as Tonawanda, Hamburg, Lancaster, Orchard Park, Depew, Grand Island, East Aurora, and the surrounding areas of NY.
+We proudly serve Rochester, Niagara Falls, Buffalo, nearby areas such as Lockport, Tonawanda, Henrietta, Hamburg, Lancaster, Orchard Park, Penfield, and the surrounding areas of NY.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.

 Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
 Unfortunately, sandy soils are less commonly found than other more problematic soil types.